 - 1 tablespoon honey

-- 5 slices bacon, cooked and diced (1 tablespoon bacon grease reserved)
+- 5 slices bacon, cooked until crispy and diced

-- 1 jalapeño, seeds & membranes removed and minced (more or less, to taste)
+- 1 large jalapeño, minced (more or less, to taste)

 - Preheat oven to 400°F. Place a tablespoon of bacon grease (or butter) in the bottom of an 8-inch cast iron skillet and place in the oven to melt.

-- Smooth the top and bake for 20 minutes, or until surface is golden brown and a toothpick inserted in center comes out clean.
+- Bake for 20 minutes, or until surface is golden brown and a toothpick inserted in center comes out clean.
 Cool skillet for 5 minutes before slicing and serving cornbread warm.

 - You may use regular all-purpose white flour in this recipe, or whole wheat pastry flour, or a combination of the two.
 I used half white flour and half whole wheat pastry flour for the cornbread in these photos.